-Lauren’s next book, Bodies of Work: Contemporary Figurative Painting, will be published in December 2015.
-It is available now for pre-order on Amazon.
+Lauren’s new book, Bodies of Work: Contemporary Figurative Painting, was published in January 2016.
+It is available now in bookstores and on Amazon.

 Human forms can be intensely intimate or broadly universal.
 Today’s best figurative artists use the human form as a tool to express varied content and contemporary topics involving race, gender, political and social issues.
 The paintings depict our feelings and sentiments, our sense of belonging to a larger community in the contemporary world, while capturing the impulses behind the range of figuration presented by today’s contemporary international artists.
 Bodies of Work examines the continuing compulsion in fine art to render the human figure through a curated collection of the work of international artists.

 This book explores American landscape painting today, its relevance in the contemporary art world, and its historic roots.
 This volume profiles sixty individual living artists whose contributions distinguish important aspects of the genre and address land use, nature appreciation, and ecology through landscape painting.
 Encompassing every style from traditional realism (with a contemporary edge) to abstraction and non-objectivity, these contemporary artists range from today’s art stars to emerging or regionally recognized talent in the eastern, western, and southwestern regions of the nation.
 An additional chapter addresses urban landscapes nationally.
 The range of styles and reputations presented creates an encompassing survey of the trends and enduring elements in this genre of painting and the art market today.

 Reviews of Painted Landscapes:

 With Painted Landscapes, Lauren P. Della Monica illustrates the importance of variety and strength in landscapes in a way that resonates far beyond tradition.’

 Lauren P. Della Monica rethinks contemporary art in her book ‘Painted Landscapes.’